Yao Li-ming

 Yao Li-ming (姚立明; born 15 January 1952) is a Taiwanese political scientist, politician, and political commentator.
 He was elected to the Legislative Yuan in 1995 as a member of the New Party, then withdrew from the party before concluding his term in 1999.
 Yao ran for reelection in 2008, while affiliated with the Home Party and was not elected.
 He later worked for Ko Wen-je's 2014 Taipei mayoral campaign, and for William Lai's 2024 presidential campaign.
 Lai nominated Yao for an open seat on the Judicial Yuan after winning the presidency.
 However, the Legislative Yuan did not approve Yao's selection.

 Early life and education

-Yao is of Mainland Chinese descent.
-He attended the Affiliated Senior High School of National Taiwan Normal University before studying law at Fu Jen Catholic University, and subsequently earned a doctorate in the subject at Bielefeld University.
+Yao was born in Taipei on January 15, 1952, to a waishengren family.
+After graduating from the Affiliated Senior High School of National Taiwan Normal University, he studied law at Fu Jen Catholic University and, after obtaining his LL.B. degree, earned a Doctor of Laws (LL.D.) in Germany from Bielefeld University in 1985.
+His doctoral dissertation was titled, "Die materielle Verfassungsänderung - Verfassungsdurchbrechung".

+Political career

 Prior to serving in the Third Legislative Yuan, Yao hosted a political talk show for the Public Television Service and was an adjunct instructor at National Sun Yat-sen University.

-Political career